Local Clustering and Global Spreading of Receptors for Optimal Spatial Gradient Sensing

 As the cell has to estimate the gradient with three independent directional components, the optimal distribution requires positioning the receptors to enable gradient estimation in any direction.
 On a sphere this results in uniformly spaced receptors.
 However, we observe that $\delta \ghati$ is very insensitive to the precise localization of the receptors on a sphere, as long they are mostly spread.
 For symmetric cell shapes, we thus expect even small effects coming from biochemical and physical factors would dominate the minor changes to receptor efficiency.

 Once the sphere is perturbed and the symmetry is broken ($\alpha>0$), the optimal distribution is no longer uniform.
 Instead a clustered distribution emerges, where receptors move to gather at the tips of protrusions (Fig.~\ref{fig:clusters}).
 This clustering aligns with experimental observations~\cite{stamou_membrane_2015, rosholm_membrane_2017}, suggesting that receptors aggregate in areas of higher curvature.
 Notably, this emerges simply by breaking the surface symmetry.
+Intuitively, receptors must be placed to maximize the spatial spread in all directions, which they achieve by collapsing to the tips of the protrusions.
+Spatial correlations in receptor binding however penalizes the proximity between the receptors and thus results in clustering of finite size~(see~\cite{noauthor_supplementary_nodate} for a simple one-dimensional demonstration).

 By modifying the value of $\alpha$, we can smoothly perturb the spherical shape of the cell.
 Previous studies have considered the impact of cell shape and size on gradient estimation~\cite{mou_optimal_2024, nakamura_gradient_2024, baba_directional_2012, tweedy_distinct_2013, alonso_learning_2024}.
 These studies find that elongated or protruded shapes can improve gradient estimation without accounting for the repositioning of receptors.
 This type of effect is reproduced in Fig.~\ref{fig:clusters} (black curve), showing an improvement in estimation accuracy.
 Additionally placing the receptors in their optimal locations leads to a huge additional improvement (orange curve), thus showing the true potential of shape deformations on gradient estimation.
 In other words, any estimation of the improvement in accuracy resulting from deforming cell shapes will drastically underestimate the effect if it does not account for receptor localization.